simos-sigma/vb.net_winform_dropshadow/README.md

 End Class
 ```
-If you want to add radius to your form, you should do that manualy.
+And how you can add <b>form radius</b>.
+You should do that manualy.
 ```VB.NET
 '((( Replace *** with a number of your choice. ))) Me.Region = Region.FromHrgn(Win32.CreateRoundRectRgn(0, 0, Me.Width + 1, Me.Height + 1, ***, ***))